javierhbr/game-of-3/README.md

 There are other better options
 ##### Others options:
-- Using a  simple REST endpoints an save the status on a DB any type
+- Using a simple REST endpoints an save the status on a DB
+- If the game needs to support high concurrency, we can use a non-blocking approach like AKKA or Reactive programming to handler the backpressure.
+And change replaces ActiveMQ for RabbitMQ or Kafka.
+If we are on AWS kinesis it's a good option too.

 #### Disclaimer: